|

 Carrie Fisher's semi-autobiographical story about an underachieving,

-Streep) and her alcoholic mother who cannot quite handle her faded
+Streep) and her alcoholic mother, who cannot quite cope with her

-stardom (Shirley MacLaine) rings true in several ways.
-As directed
+faded stardom (Shirley MacLaine) rings true in several ways.
+As

-by Mike Nichols, it's a satirical, lighthearted mocking of some of
+directed by Mike Nichols, it's a satirical, lighthearted mockery of some of

 Hollywood's least glamorous characteristics, even if that ultimately